 - You can also increase the intake of iron foods like Lean meat, green leafy vegetables, dried fruit, and nuts.

 - If the iron level in your blood becomes low, a midwife or specialist may advise you to take iron supplements to curb the deficiency.

 Recommended supplement: Jamieson-Mild Iron Capsules——High-speed iron absorption formula suitable for adult mothers.
 Each 28mg iron capsule can maintain a healthy immune system and prevent iron deficiency.

-Iodine helps the organs and tissues of an unborn baby to form well.
-This nutrient also stimulates many metabolic processes which control heart, muscle and digestive function, brain development and bone maintenance.
-Many studies have linked iodine deficiency to the risk of premature birth and brain disorders.
-Doctors advise pregnant women to increase their iodine intake, especially after the twelfth week of gestation.
-At that stage, more iodine is needed for the fetal thyroid to function.
+Iodine helps babies build healthy organs and tissues.
+This nutrient also stimulates many metabolic processes that control heart, muscle and digestive functions, brain development and bone maintenance.
+Numerous studies have linked iodine deficiency to premature birth and brain development.
+Doctors also recommend that pregnant women should increase their iodine intake, especially after 12 weeks of pregnancy.
+During this period, fetal thyroid function requires more iodine.